-- irNetBox-III-Demo: Shows how to output IR signals via the irNetBox-III.
-This uses both the old synchronous API (sending one signal at a time, which is applicable to older irNetBox versions) and the new asynchronous API which supports sending multiple, different IR signals from the MK-III irNetBox.
+- irNetBox Demo: Transmits IR signals via an irNetBox.
+This uses both the old synchronous API (sending one signal at a time for older irNetBox versions) and the new asynchronous API which supports simultaneous transmission of multiple IR signals from the MK-III and MK-IV irNetBoxs.

 - Key Press Logger: Logs incoming IR signals via a USB RedRat and attempts to decode them.

 - Macro Sample: Reads a file containing macros (i.e. sequences of IR signals) and transmits one.

 - Test Remote: WinForms application showing a very simple, configurable on-screen remote control.

 - RedRatX Demo: Demonstrates most aspects of using the RedRat-X's API.